Guidance about management issues and the HSST trainee

 If a trainee has not yet taken up their HSST post and applies for transfer of training outside the local NHS England commissions region, this request will be denied.
 Funding of the HSST post is with the identified employer only and the training allowance is similarly allocated and restricted to the local NHS England commissions region.
 If the trainee chooses to continue with the transfer, we would record them as declining the offered HSST post.
 The post to which they transferred would not be eligible for designation as a HSST training post.
 The local commissioner and employer would have to consider whether the post, if an In-Service post, could change into a Direct Entry post.

 If a trainee has already started their HSST training and has been in post for a minimum of 12 months, such a transfer may be possible.
 It will require an agreement between both current and proposed employers and also of the local NHS England office.
-Authorisation of the transfer requires a formal commitment be given by the new employer to undertake the training responsibilities and all associated costs including the training allowance.
+Authorisation of the transfer requires a formal commitment be given by the new employer to undertake the training responsibilities and all associated costs.
 If an employer is unable to meet these requirements and the trainee chooses to continue with the transfer, their status would be recorded as having exited the programme.

 text